ViniciusFRibeiro/nitro/docs/faqs/seq-or-val.md

 The _Validators_ are the ones responsible for the safety of the chain; i.e., making staked claims about the chain state, disputing each other, etc.

 Currently, on Arbitrum One, the Sequencer is a centralized entity maintained by Offchain Labs.
 Eventually, the single Sequencer will be replaced by a distributed committee of Sequencers who come to consensus on transaction ordering.
-This upgrade be an improvement; we don't want you to have to trust us not to reorder your transactions.
+This upgrade will be an improvement; we don't want you to have to trust us not to reorder your transactions.
 However, it also isn't _strictly_ necessary for Arbitrum One to achieve its most fundamental properties.

 In other words:
 _**An Arbitrum Rollup chain with a centralized Sequencer could theoretically still be trustless!**_